spotify/threaddump-analyzer/README.md

 as the secondary sort key.
 This way similar stacks will end up closer to each other.

-* Instead of recreating the thread dump, show it in a tree with expandable nodes.
+* Instead of showing the thread dump as text, show it in a tree with expandable nodes.

-* Support uploading threaddumps from the local file system.
+* Support uploading thread dumps from the local file system.

-* Support parsing gzipped threaddumps.
+* Support parsing gzipped thread dumps.

 * Support parsing multiple consecutive thread dumps.